adhuham/laravel-guidelines/README.md

 ## Naming Conventions
 ### Controllers
-All controller names MUST start with a singular noun, followed by the word "Controller" at the end.
-They should be in PascalCase.
+All controller names MUST start with a singular noun, followed by the word "Controller" at the end, and MUST be in PascalCase.

 Correct
 ```php